 DKA is only for use with ColecoVision with the new Super Game Module.

 And over the years also for the Super Game System.

 DKA will possibly be available in 2017, but not as a combined package together with

 Games Eduardo more or less is started on, or

 have plans on.

-Some just not finished yet.
+None og them is just not finished yet.

 Games programmed by Eduardo Mello for

 Yie Ar Kung Fu